Nenkai/gt-modding-hub/docs/concepts/adhoc/tinyweb.md

 ## Accessing TinyWeb

-Once you meet the requirements, you can access Tiny Web from the IP:Port in any web browser of your liking.
+Once you meet the requirements, you can access TinyWeb from the IP:Port in any web browser of your liking.

 <figure markdown>
   ![Image title](tinyweb.png){ width="400" }